The default view for looking at packet details is called the Decode Window.

 For example, the following filter displays only ARP and ICMP packets:

 To limit the display to only packets 100 through 499, enter:

 frame.number>=100 and frame.number<500

 CloudShark supports the same exact filter syntax as Wireshark.
 See this page for more information on display filter formats and examples.

-CloudShark’s decoder window supports all standard Wireshark display filters.
+CloudShark’s decode window supports all standard Wireshark display filters.
 There are many different filters that can be used to search for packets containing certain IP addresses, source or destination ports, protocols, etc.

 For example, to find all packets containing the ascii string “google”, apply this display filter (search strings are case sensitive):

 Note that DNS records use various separators in place of literal dots